-- Disable Everywhere (you can then choose which posts types you want it enabled on, along with the current URL)
+- Status Off: Disable Everywhere (you can then choose which posts types you want it enabled on, along with the current URL)

-- Disable only on current URL (this is very useful for using on your homepage)
+- Status Off: Disable only on current URL (this is very useful for using on your homepage)

-After you select and or modify the settings, make sure to hit “Save.”
+After you select and or modify the settings, make sure to hit “Save” at the bottom.
 You can then test in Pingdom or a website speed tool to ensure the scripts are no longer loading on the page or post.
 Make sure to clear your cache first!
 And if anything goes wrong on your site visually, you can always re-enable it in the settings to return to normal.

-The “Global Settings” allows you to see a visual representation of the Script Manager configuration across your entire site.
+The “Global View” is a visual representation of the Script Manager configuration across your entire site.